 Backpack comfort is a subjective thing to some extent, but I am really happy with the Lotus – it keeps the shape, it is very stable on my back even in hard terrain and doesn’t restrict me in movement and it is comfortable even for longer hikes.

 The whole Mountain series pretends nothing, these backpacks are intended for use in the field.
 They don’t look like typical photographic backpacks, especially if you choose another color than the black – other options are orange and green.
 I chose the green which is convenient for photographing wildlife (but sometimes it is a bit difficult to find the backpack when I put it away :)

 Space for improvements

 I chose the Lotus after thorough research and testing, which was possible thanks to my friend Jakub Hodáň, thus I have only a few objections.
-Two of them are related to the sides of the backpack – I would appreciate the bottle pocket here, and in some situations, it would be nice to have access to camera gear from the side.
+Two of them are related to the sides of the backpack – I would appreciate the bottle pocket here (update: I no longer miss the bottle pocket, the hydration bladder works perfectly for me), and in some situations, it would be nice to have access to camera gear from the side.
 On the other hand, when I am packing for a trip, I am happy that I can use additional space in side pockets.
 Yes, I know, my requirements are contradictory sometimes :)

 My last objection points to the top lug – it is quite thin and not very comfortable in hand. f-stop offers the velcro handle wrap, but only as a part of Color kit together with Gatekeepers straps and zipper pull tabs in color of the backpack.